spawnmarvel/azure-ansibel/5-wordpress/readme.md

 sudo mysql

-CREATE USER 'johndoe'@'%' IDENTIFIED BY 'password';
+CREATE USER 'johndoe'@'%' IDENTIFIED BY 'a-password';

 CREATE DATABASE db_wordpress;

-GRANT ALL PRIVILEGES ON *.* TO 'username'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'johndoe'@'%' WITH GRANT OPTION;

 FLUSH PRIVILEGES;